Liquid hydrogen: Safety

 Due to its cold temperatures, liquid hydrogen is a hazard for cold burns.
-Elemental hydrogen as a liquid is biologically inert and its only human health hazard as a vapor is displacement of oxygen, resulting in asphyxiation.
+Hydrogen itself is biologically inert and its only human health hazard as a vapor is displacement of oxygen, resulting in asphyxiation, and its very high flammability and ability to detonate when mixed with air.
 Because of its flammability, liquid hydrogen should be kept away from heat or flame unless ignition is intended.
+Unlike ambient-temperature gaseous hydrogen, which is lighter than air, hydrogen recently vaporized from liquid is so cold that it is heavier than air and can form flammable heavier-than-air air–hydrogen mixtures.

+An indirect safety risk exists due to the cryogenic temperature being lower than the boiling point of oxygen.
+Exposure of insuffiently thermally insulated liquid hydrogen containments can result in air condensing on the outside of the containment, leading to oxygen enrichment that can spontaneously ignite flammable materials.